danielrosehill/Text-Cleanup-Fine-Tuning-Set/README.md

 **Dataset Components:**
 - **Audio file**: Source recording (2-5 minutes)
-- **Whisper ASR transcript**: Verbatim baseline showing what NOT to produce (too verbose with filler words)
+- **Whisper ASR transcript**: Verbatim baseline from speech-to-text (includes all filler words and disfluencies)
-- **Auto cleanup transcript**: Guided cleanup from Gemini 2.5 Flash using a general system prompt (shows intermediate cleanup, but not quite right)
 - **Manual cleanup transcript**: Ground truth target demonstrating the desired cleanup quality

 The fine-tuned model should learn to transform audio directly into text matching the manual cleanup style - removing filler words and disfluencies while preserving natural tone and meaning.

+**Note:** Sample 1 includes an auto-cleanup transcript from Gemini 2.5 Flash as a reference example, showing the deviation between a general-purpose model and the target cleanup quality.
+This helps illustrate why fine-tuning is necessary.
+Future samples will only include audio, Whisper transcript, and manual cleanup.

 ## Repository Structure